J-Graham/J-Graham.github.io/_posts/2020-01-26-Web-Developer-Debugging-Native.md

 ---
 layout: post
-title: Native Problem, Web Brain: How to Fix a Problem When You Don’t Understand It
+title: Native Problem, web brain.
+How to Fix a Problem When You Don’t Understand It's Core
 ---

 # A philosophical dilemma on the limits of learning, and why you don’t need to know it all to start problem-solving.